 Example 3 A care worker has one appointment in the morning, then goes to the office to work there.
 At the office she is entitled to a 30-minute break.
 Then she goes to another appointment in the afternoon.

-The worker must be paid the minimum wage for the time at the appointments, plus the travel time to and from the office.
+The worker must be paid at least the minimum wage for the time at the appointments, plus the travel time to and from the office.
 The break at the office doesn’t count towards her minimum wage calculation.

 Call the Acas helpline for advice about the National Minimum Wage.